Microsoft/azure-docs.pt-pt/articles/governance/resource-graph/first-query-powershell.md

 Quando a consulta final é executada várias vezes, partindo do princípio de que nada no seu ambiente está a mudar, os resultados devolvidos serão consistentes e conforme o esperado – ordenados pela propriedade **Nome**, mas continuam a ser limitados aos cinco resultados principais.

 > [!NOTE]
-> Se a consulta não retornar resultados de uma assinatura à qual você já tem acesso, observe que `Search-AzGraph` cmdlet usa como padrão assinaturas no contexto padrão.
-Para ver a lista de IDs de assinatura que fazem parte do contexto padrão, execute este `(Get-AzContext).Account.ExtendedProperties.Subscriptions` se desejar pesquisar em todas as assinaturas às quais você tem acesso, é possível definir o PSDefaultParameterValues para `Search-AzGraph` cmdlet executando `$PSDefaultParameterValues=@{"Search-AzGraph:Subscription"= $(Get-AzSubscription).ID}`
+> If the query does not return results from a subscription you already have access to, then note that `Search-AzGraph` cmdlet defaults to subscriptions in the default context.
+To see the list of subscription IDs which are part of the default context run this `(Get-AzContext).Account.ExtendedProperties.Subscriptions` If you wish to search across all the subscriptions you have access to, one can set the PSDefaultParameterValues for `Search-AzGraph` cmdlet by running `$PSDefaultParameterValues=@{"Search-AzGraph:Subscription"= $(Get-AzSubscription).ID}`

 ## <a name="clean-up-resources"></a>Limpar recursos